5 Best DSLRs And Mirrorless Cameras

 – 30 minute video recording limit

-– no high frame rate at HD or 4k
+– no high frame rate at full HD or 4k

-Canon’s best DSLR to date, the 5D Mark IV is a potent, dual-purpose video and still camera.
-The much-improved dual-pixel AF is a first for the 5D series, the dynamic range is right in line with its competitors, and its rugged design makes for a durable camera to travel with.
+Canon’s best DSLR to date (the sequel to the much-loved Mark III and Mark II), the 5D Mark IV is a potent, dual-purpose video and still camera.
+The much-improved dual-pixel AF is a first for the 5D series, the dynamic range is right in line with its competitors, and its rugged design spec makes for a durable camera to travel with.

 The camera’s built-in Wifi and GPS features are another 5D first, along with a touchscreen.
 The ISo range of 100-32,000 is impressive, although the higher ISOs do come with a bit of grain.
 30.4 megapixels is more than enough for professional still applications.